 With less than four weeks to go from the Treasury set August 2 deadline, the goal for budget negotiators is to find at least $2 trillion in savings over 10 years as a prerequisite for raising the $14.3 trillion debt ceiling.
 Obama said he and his team had a series of discussions with congressional leaders over the July 4th holiday weekend on the status of the budget talks.
 “We made progress and I believe that greater progress is within sight, but I don’t want to fool anybody that we still have to work through some real differences,” he said.

-House Speaker John Boehner, R-Ohio., who met secretly with Obama over the weekend, welcomed the President’s invitation to the White House on Thursday but was skeptical and warned “such discussions will be fruitless until the President recognizes economic and legislative reality” that a deal including tax increases does not have enough votes to pass the House.
+House Speaker John Boehner, R-Ohio., welcomed the President’s invitation to the White House on Thursday but was skeptical and warned “such discussions will be fruitless until the President recognizes economic and legislative reality” that a deal including tax increases does not have enough votes to pass the House.

 Considerable progress was made on the deficit reduction front until two weeks ago when House Majority Leader Eric Cantor, R-Va., dropped out of the seven member bipartisan group led by Vice President Joe Biden.
 The gang had identified approximately $1.7 trillion over 10 years in savings from the federal budget including farm subsidies, federal employee retirement plans and student aid.
 But again, the sticking point was taxes.
 Cantor said they were off the table and negotiations had to be kicked up to the President.
 Since then, budget negotiations have been at an impasse.